perimeter-zz/askhoa/README.md

-# this is for askhoa.org
+# askhoa.org

-# goal:  save hoa admin, and hoa members time by using chat assistant for hoa questions
+# free website to help hoa members and admin by using chat assistant for hoa questions

-# for now, it's standalone at askhoa.org

-# on mac now, testing
+# upload bylaws, cc&r, etc